YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 * -RENEW requires confirmation.
 * The RENEW action will cause all current accessors of the affected database regions to receive a fatal error on their next access attempt.
-* This operation is dangerous, drastic, and a last resort if multiple database have hangs that have not yielded to other resolution attempts; there is almost never a good reason to use this option.
+* This operation is dangerous, drastic, and is a last resort if multiple databases have hangs that have not yielded to other resolution attempts; there is almost never a good reason to use this option.

 *-S[EIZE]*